2025 ICD-10-CM Diagnosis Code Y90

 Excessive drinking includes binge drinking and heavy alcohol use:

-Binge drinking raises your risk of injuries, car crashes, and alcohol poisoning.
-It also puts you of becoming violent or being the victim of violence.
+Binge drinking raises your risk of injuries, car crashes, and alcohol overdose.
+It also puts you at risk of becoming violent or being the victim of violence.

 Heavy alcohol use over a long period of time may cause health problems such as: